foldesandras/QuantumHack/FAQ.md

-# Frequently Asked Questions (FAQ) for QuantumClient
+# Frequently Asked Questions (FAQ) for QuantumHack

 ## What is QuantumClient?